Bell County Court Records

 Are Court Records Public in Bell County?

-However, the Texas Public Information Act carves out exemptions for certain categories of records.
+That said, the Texas Public Information Act carves out exemptions for certain categories.
 In Bell County, the following types of court records are restricted or exempt from public disclosure:

 - Juvenile records — Confidential by law.
-The County Clerk’s Office cannot confirm or deny the existence of any juvenile record.
-All requests for juvenile records are submitted to the presiding judge for review.
+The County Clerk's Office cannot confirm or deny the existence of any juvenile record.
+All requests for juvenile records go to the presiding judge for review.
 A Juvenile Records Search Form must be completed and emailed to CCJUV@bellcounty.texas.gov.

 - Adoption records — Sealed and unavailable to the general public.